-Moderation Management was the first moderation-based alcohol addiction treatment program and offers assistance to people who struggle with alcohol whether they want to embrace abstinence or moderation and they acknowledge that for many, moderation is more easily achievable than abstinence.
+MM was the first moderation-based alcohol addiction treatment program that offered assistance to people who struggled with alcohol.
+They acknowledge that for many, moderation is more easily achievable than abstinence.

-It offers a supportive environment that encourages members to cut back or stop drinking before an addiction develops or before they have a severe drinking problem.
-It is a nine-step program that offers information, guidelines, exercises, goal-setting assistance, and self-management strategies to help people practice controlled drinking.
+It offers a supportive environment that encourages members to cut back or stop drinking before an addiction or severe drinking problem develops.
+It is a nine-step program that provides the following strategies to help people practice controlled drinking:

 The goal is to help members find balance and moderation in all areas of their life, including alcohol consumption.

 Many health experts believe it is possible to consume limited amounts of alcohol safely.
-According to their recommendations, moderate alcohol consumption is two drinks per day or less for men and one drink or less per day for women.
+According to their recommendations, moderate alcohol consumption is:

 Moderation Management is for those who want to change their drinking behaviors but do not have an alcohol use disorder.
-It allows members to determine their ultimate goal, be it abstinence of moderation.
+It allows members to determine their ultimate goal, whether abstinence or moderation.

-Moderation Management is not for everyone and the program acknowledges that.
+However, Moderation Management is not for everyone, and the program acknowledges that.
 It accepts that there are numerous solutions to dealing with alcohol use.
 People should find the best solution for themselves.

-It’s also possible for someone to try Moderation Management and if ineffective, members can opt for a more intensive treatment program.
+It’s also possible for someone to try Moderation Management and find it ineffective.
+Members can then opt for a more intensive treatment program.

 Moderate Drinking (MD) and Moderation Management (MM) are similar programs.

 Some people use both programs.
 Both programs offer support and guidance for heavy drinkers who do not have alcohol use disorder.
-The goal is to help people reduce consumption of alcohol before it becomes a problem.
+The goal is to help people reduce their alcohol consumption before it becomes a problem.

 Moderation Management is a support network.
 It includes:

-Both Alcoholics Anonymous (AA) and Moderation Management (MM) are designed to help people improve their health as it relates to alcohol consumption.
+Alcoholics Anonymous (AA) and Moderation Management (MM) are designed to help people improve their health regarding alcohol consumption.
 However, the programs have very different approaches.

 The primary difference is how the programs view abstinence.
-AA requires a commitment to abstinence, whereas Moderation Management encourages moderation and allows the member to determine if abstinence is possible and/or preferred.
+AA requires a commitment to abstinence.
+On the other hand, Moderation Management encourages moderation and allows the member to determine if abstinence is possible and/or preferred.

 Both programs offer face-to-face and online alcohol support group meetings.
-There are other tools, as well, including online forums, books, and one-on-one peer support.
+There are other tools, as well, including:

 In this article